me537saw/product/docs/specs.md

   N/A

 ### Labeling
-Regulatory Marks
-TBD - Which are required?
+* Regulatory Marks: TBD - Which are required?
 Potential MFG certs?

-Country of Origin
-TBD - Where was it assembled?
+* Country of Origin: TBD - Where was it assembled?
 U.S. or China

-Serial Number
-N/A
+* Serial Number: N/A

 ### Financials
-BOM Cost
-TBD - How much do the components cost to make?
+* BOM Cost TBD - How much do the components cost to make?
-COGs
-TBD -
+* COGs: TBD

-BOM Cost + assembly labor, freight forwarding, logistics, customs, duties, etc.
+### BOM Cost + assembly labor, freight forwarding, logistics, customs, duties, etc.

-Target: $20
+* Target: $20
-MSRP
-TBD - $100-$200
+* MSRP: TBD - $100-$200
-Acceptable Margin
-TBD - How much do you need to earn when selling a unit?
+* Acceptable Margin: TBD - How much do you need to earn when selling a unit?

 ### Volume
-MOQ of First Production Run
-TBD - How many do you need to make the first time you run your production line?
+* MOQ of First Production Run: TBD - How many do you need to make the first time you run your production line?
   10,000

-Annual Volume
-TBD - How many do you expect to sell per year?
+* Annual Volume:  TBD - How many do you expect to sell per year?
   10,000

-Timeline for Product Refresh (EOL)
-TBD - How long before you launch your product’s replacement?
+* Timeline for Product Refresh (EOL): TBD - How long before you launch your product’s replacement?
   2 Years